Euclid preparation. Modelling spectroscopic clustering on mildly nonlinear scales in beyond-$\Lambda$CDM models: Results

-To further investigate whether or not the approximations applied here would be valid in a \Euclid-like setting, we have prepared a mock data vector using the TNS model and exact SPT kernel predictions,\footnote{We use the values of the nuisance parameters found at the $k_{\rm max}$ given in \cref{tab:chi2halos}.} and attached to it a covariance computed with \Euclid-like shot noise and volume ($V = 8.8 \, h^{-3} \, {\rm Gpc}^3 $ and $\bar{n} = 6.86 \times 10^{-4} \, h^3 \, {\rm Mpc}^{-3}$, see \cref{sec:setup}).
-We further add scatter to the mock data vector using this covariance.
-Then, we fit the theoretical prescriptions using approximations to this data vector and check the goodness of fit as a function of $k_{\rm max}$.
+To further investigate whether or not the approximations applied here would be valid in a \Euclid-like setting, we prepared a mock data vector using the TNS model and exact SPT kernel predictions,\footnote{We used the values of the nuisance parameters found at the $k_{\rm max}$ given in \cref{tab:chi2halos}.} and attached to it a covariance computed with \Euclid-like shot noise and volume ($V = 8.8 \, h^{-3} \, {\rm Gpc}^3 $ and $\bar{n} = 6.86 \times 10^{-4} \, h^3 \, {\rm Mpc}^{-3}$, see \cref{sec:setup}).
+We further added scatter to the mock data vector using this covariance.
+Then, we fitted the theoretical prescriptions using approximations to this data vector and checked the goodness of fit as a function of $k_{\rm max}$.
 The fits are shown in \cref{fig:EL_SPT_halo_chi}.
 All approximations do as well as the exact calculation (which the mock data vector was produced with), and give a $\chi^2 \approx 1$ for a large range of $k_{\rm max}$, exceeding that determined by fitting the simulations.

-We also fit this mock data vector in the $f(R)$ cases using a pure $\Lambda$CDM modelling ($\mu(k,a)=1$ and $S(\bfk)=0$), which also shows an excellent fit to the mock data.
+We also fitted this mock data vector in the $f(R)$ cases using a pure $\Lambda$CDM modelling ($\mu(k,a)=1$ and $S(\bfk)=0$), which also shows an excellent fit to the mock data.
 This suggests that the nuisance parameters are completely degenerate with $f(R)$ effects, at least for $|f_{\rm R0}|\leq 10^{-5}$ and over the range of scales that our models are valid within, even in a \Euclid-like setup.